Overview

 State Liability in Tort

-Civil liability of the state for for the tort of misfeasance in public office, false imprisonment and negligence in the execution of its public functions.
+Civil liability of the state for the wrongdoing of its agents and agencies.
+Interests include the tort of misfeasance in public office, false imprisonment and negligence in the execution of its public functions across a wide range of public welfare functions.

 -